Fast & Accurate Randomized Algorithms for Linear Systems and Eigenvalue Problems: The sketched Rayleigh--Ritz method

 \subsection{Stabilization}

-The output of sRR is almost identical to RR provided that $\kappa_2(\mtx{B}) < u^{-1}$.
+The output of sRR is almost identical to RR provided that $\kappa_2(\mtx{B}) \lesssim u^{-1}$.
 This condition is very generous.
-In contrast, classical approaches demand that $\mtx{B}$ to be nearly orthogonal.
-For example, it is known~\cite[Ch.~13]{parlettsym} that the Lanczos algorithm produces accurate results when $\kappa_2(\mtx{B}) < 1 + \sqrt{u}$.
+In contrast, recall that the standard stability analysis~\cite[Chap.~13]{parlettsym} for the Lanczos algorithm asks that $\kappa_2(\mtx{B}) < 1 + \sqrt{u}$.

 If we see that the sketched basis $\mtx{SB}$ is very badly conditioned ($\kappa_2(\mtx{SB})\gtrsim u^{-1}$), then the condition number diagnostic~\cref{eqn:cond-diagnostic} implies that the basis $\mtx{B}$ is also very badly conditioned.
 In this case, we can stabilize sRR by regularizing the basis.
 For example, we may compute the truncated SVD: